theMILOlab/SPTCR-Seq-Pipeline/README.md

+# SPTCR-seq Pipeline

-# ONLY FOR INTERNAL PURPOSES (YET) REPOSITORY CONTAINS in ./TOOLS THIRD PARTY CODE
+## ONLY FOR INTERNAL PURPOSES (YET) REPOSITORY CONTAINS in ./TOOLS THIRD PARTY CODE

-### Install Mamba in Base Environment
-conda install -c conda-forge micromamba micromamba shell init --shell=bash --prefix=~/micromamba

-# SPTCR-seq
 Explore spatially resolved T-Cell Infiltration at high resolution with Oxford Nanopore Sequencing.
 This Pipeline is used to demultiplex, correct , annotate and UMI correct target enriched T-Cell Receptor cDNA acquired with the SPTCR-seq Protocol.

 #### Pipeline Overview